marcinbor85/oc_framework/README.md

 - abstract objects
 - singleton pattern
 - TDD tests
-- build-in some usefull classes
+- build-in some useful classes

 ## The main assumptions of this library
 - lightweight